oyieroyier/javascript_practice/arrays/README.md

 # ARRAYS

-Arrays are unordered collections of values.
+Arrays are ordered collections of values.
 Each value is called an element and each element has a numeric position called _index_.

 Arrays are **untyped** meaning an array element may be of any type.

 They are also **dynamic** meaning they can grow and shrink as needed.
-There is no need to declare a fixed size of the arrau and also no need to reallocate memory when the array size changes.
+There is no need to declare a fixed size of the array and also no need to reallocate memory when the array size changes.

 They may also be **sparse** meaning the elements don't need to have contiguous indexes.
 There may be gaps, and that's okay.

 Arrays are special **objects**.

-They are optimized to be accessed faster than objects meaning Array elements can be accessed fater than object properties.
+They are optimized to be accessed faster than objects meaning Array elements can be accessed faster than object properties.

 JavaScript strings behave like an array of characters.